LenoxLow/TrafficManagement_Grab/README.md

 ```
 You'll need Python 3.6 at least.

+## Before code execution
+As the GitHub's file size limitation, the model is zipped as model_file_v2.zip.
+Please unzip the model file and place it together with the notebook file.

 ## Load the Test data
 Use Jupyter Notebook to open the provided notebook file (Evaluate_Model.ipynb).
 You need to modify the file path in the first cell of the notebook before executing the code.